NEUBIAS/training-resources/TEACHING_TIPS.md

 or in person.
 The material consists of modules that explain basic concepts of bioimage analysis or more complex example workflows.
 The teaching of each module including one or several activities takes about 30-45 min.

+## Know your audience

+If possible try to find out who will be your students:
+* What is their background
+* Education level (PostDoc, bachelor)
+* Which kind of images do they typically generate (modality, instrument, ...)

 ## Motivate and contextualise modules by workflow
 To help students understand what the concepts are useful for, it is good to provide a broader context.
 For example, by placing the concepts within a larger workflow of image analysis.
 For example, one could: